-- Decisions you make will affect the rest of your life: it is essential that you take them seriously. - No-one else can make these decisions for you.
-It is very tempting to try to find a teacher or parent who will say "you ought to do...." and absolve you of the responsibility, but they cannot have the knowledge of your aspirations and preferences that is necessary to ensure that this is wise advice. - You will find that you sometimes get contradictory advice from different sources.
+Decisions you make will affect the rest of your life: it is essential that you take them seriously.

+No-one else can make these decisions for you.
+It is very tempting to try to find a teacher or parent who will say "you ought to do...." and absolve you of the responsibility, but they cannot have the knowledge of your aspirations and preferences that is necessary to ensure that this is wise advice.

+You will find that you sometimes get contradictory advice from different sources.
 This is inevitable when you are trying to make a complex decision with many factors to take into account and no single criterion for what makes the best outcome, so you will have to consider the reasons given for the advice and evidence provided in order to consider to what extent you can trust the source.

-You need to be properly informed.
+Be properly informed.

-- Your main task is to ensure that you have all the information and advice you need to help you make sensible and informed decisions. - There is plenty of information and advice available in school, from the Higher Education websites, Tutors, Heads of Department and the Careers library, and outside from open days, prospectuses, work experience and so on.
-Your role is to plan what you need to investigate and ensure that you find time to carry out these plans. - You need to ask the right questions.
-When someone advises you what to do, in school or in a book or at a University visit, make sure that they explain clearly the reasons for the advice or where the information comes from. - If you don't feel that you are getting the advice or information you need, don't wait until it is too late and then grumble.
+Your main task is to ensure that you have all the information and advice you need to help you make sensible and informed decisions.

+There is plenty of information and advice available in school, from the Higher Education websites, Tutors, Heads of Department and the Careers library, and outside from open days, prospectuses, work experience and so on.
+Your role is to plan what you need to investigate and ensure that you find time to carry out these plans.

+You need to ask the right questions.
+When someone advises you what to do, in school or in a book or at a university visit, make sure that they explain clearly the reasons for the advice or where the information comes from.

+If you don't feel that you are getting the advice or information you need, don't wait until it is too late and then grumble.
 We are always happy to help and you should use this booklet to guide you into making your own choice.

-You need to know why you want to go to University.
+Know why you want to go to university.

-- It offers you the chance of further intellectual development.
-Exploring an academic area in depth can be a source of great fulfilment, both at the time and later in your life. - A degree is a qualification respected by employers.
+It offers you the chance of further intellectual development.
+Exploring an academic area in depth can be a source of great fulfilment, both at the time and later in your life.

+A degree is a qualification respected by employers.
 Many careers are nowadays closed to you or at least much more difficult to enter without a degree and a degree provides you with a certain measure of security.
 There are unemployed graduates but very few unemployable ones and it is true in general that graduates have greater earning power than non-graduates.

-You need to be aware of other possibilities.
+Be aware of other possibilities.

-• If you are interested in going to Art School, Music College or Drama School, you should contact Mrs Leibovici, Miss White, Mrs Dance or Mrs O'Connor as soon as possible.
+If you are interested in going to Art School, Music College or Drama School, you should contact Mrs Feilen, Miss White or Mrs Dance as soon as possible.

-• If you are considering applying to a University abroad, you should check with the Director of Sixth Form as soon as possible to make sure that you are preparing yourself suitably.
+If you are considering applying to a university abroad, you should check with the Director of Sixth Form as soon as possible to make sure that you are preparing yourself suitably.

-See the page on U.S. Universities.
+SEE THE PAGE ON U.S. UNIVERSITIES.